polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    }
    ```

-   In this example, users can call the on-chain `extrinsic1` function without a signature, but not any other extrinsics.
+   In this example, users can call the on-chain `extrinsic1` function without a signature, but not any other extrinsic.

    To see a full example of how `ValidateUnsigned` is implemented in a pallet, refer to [`pallet-example-offchain-worker` in **Substrate**](https://github.com/paritytech/substrate/blob/master/frame/examples/offchain-worker/src/lib.rs#L301-L329).

-1. In the offchain worker function, you can send unsigned transactions as follows:
+2. In the offchain worker function, you can send unsigned transactions as follows:

    ```rust
    #[pallet::hooks]